kcenon/messaging_system/README.md

 1. File log system
 2. Concurrency control by the thread pool system
 3. Serializable data packet container
-4. Multi-session TCP server
+4. Asynchronous multi-session TCP server
-5. TCP Client
+5. Asynchronous TCP Client

 And, it will provide functions like below,
 1. Callback functions for each sequence such as connection, receiving data and receiving file